id101010/ansible-archlinux/README.md

 ## Install Base System

-You can eighter install your own minimal system or you follow the instructions provided in [INSTALL.MD](https://github.com/id101010/ansible-archlinux/blob/master/INSTALL.md) to setup a fully encrypted base system with encrypted /boot partition.
-The Ansible playbook does not depend on this specific installation method.
+You can eighter install your own minimal system or you follow the instructions provided in the two installation guides.

+* [INSTALL\_EFI.MD](https://github.com/id101010/ansible-archlinux/blob/master/INSTALL_EFI.md) to setup a fully encrypted base system using LVM, encrypted /boot partition and EFI Support.
+* [INSTALL\_LEGACY.MD](https://github.com/id101010/ansible-archlinux/blob/master/INSTALL_LEGACY.md) to setup an encrypted base system using LVM and legacy boot mode.

+The Ansible playbook does not depend on a specific installation method.

-## Install Software
+## Needed Software to run Ansible

 First install ansible
 ```